With all the negative news about Google SEO, you might think that Google does not recommend SEO.

 Google SEO is Only the Beginning

-If you implement all of the above, you will be ahead of 90% of the website I see.
-But Google SEO is an on-going task that needs to be scheduled into all digital marketing plans.
+If you implement all of the above, you will be ahead of 90% of the websites I see.
+But, SEO is an on-going task that needs to be scheduled into all digital marketing plans.

 I hope you have found this beginners guide to Google SEO helpful.
 If you need any support implementing any of the above, we would love to work with you.